aaltomcc/cs-ej4101-fall-2019-082-starter/diary-082.md

 - learning where to get more information to know more
 - get some practical experience in how to use DevOps

-## What I have learned in this course
+## What I have learned on this course

 Basically I learned the main principles of DevOps and the reasoning for why it should be used to get competitive edge for the business.
 I learned the about the terms used in DevOps and got some information to be able study further.